carloscfgos1980/next-s--javascript_mastery-course/README.md

 * I have this app in the root folder of Nexjs coz I had to upload it Github in order to use the authjs the end

+# Theme.
+Local fonts

+29/05/2025

+1. Install tailwindcss animate and typography npm i tailwindcss-animate npm i @tailwindcss/typography

+1. Downloaded a file from the tutorial github repository.
+I copy this folder to the app root

+2. I copy the font folder into app folder
+3. I replaced the favicon.ico with the one I downloaded
+4. I copied the logo to the public folder.
+Not used though.
+It is very simple how to replace it

+5. layout.tsx.
+I commented the fonts that I get by default from installation of the app that comes from google fonts

+6. layout.tsx. set up local fonts
+import localFont from "next/font/local";

+const workSans = localFont({
+  src: [
+    {
+      path: "./fonts/WorkSans-Black.ttf",
+      weight: "900",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-ExtraBold.ttf",
+      weight: "800",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-Bold.ttf",
+      weight: "700",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-SemiBold.ttf",
+      weight: "600",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-Medium.ttf",
+      weight: "500",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-Regular.ttf",
+      weight: "400",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-Black.ttf",
+      weight: "900",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-Thin.ttf",
+      weight: "200",
+      style: "normal",
+    },
+    {
+      path: "./fonts/WorkSans-ExtraLight.ttf",
+      weight: "100",
+      style: "normal",
+    },
+  ],
+  variable: "--font-work-sans",
+});

+//This script is provided by the tutorial.

+        className={workSans.variable}

+// in the retrun st the class to the new variable and ready to go.
+This info can be easy find in the offitial docs of tailwindcss

+the end